-1-2-5 Organizational Maintenance Purpose
+Organizational Maintenance Purpose

-A fifth purpose of performance management systems is to provide information to be used in workforce planning.
+The fifth purpose of performance management systems is to provide information to be used in workforce planning.
 Workforce planning comprises a set of systems that allows organizations to anticipate and respond to needs emerging within and outside the organization, to determine priorities, and to allocate human resources where they can do the most good.
-An important component of any workforce planning effort is understanding the talent inventory, which is information on current resources (e.g., skills, abilities, promotional potential, and assignment histories of current employees).
-Buying talent is extremely expensive and top performers know their worth in the market through social media and career sites.
-In the case of executives, the stock market is a good metric of perceived worth.
-For example, when Kasper Rosted left his position of CEO at packaged-goods company Henkel to become CEO of Adidas, Adidas gained US\$1 billion.
+An important component of any workforce planning effort is the talent inventory, which is information on current resources (e.g., skills, abilities, promotional potential, and assignment histories of current employees).
+Buying talent is extremely expensive, and top performers know their worth in the market through social media and career sites.
+In the case of executives, the stock market is a good metric.
+He For example, when Kasper Rørsted left his position of CEO at packaged-goods company Henkel to become CEO of Adidas, Adidas gained \$1 billion.
 Performance management systems are the primary means through which accurate talent inventories can be assembled.
-Moreover, as we will describe later, talent inventories are critical in terms of keeping track of high-potential employees.
-Advanced to the provide of the provide interms of keeping track of high-potential employees.
+Moreover, as we will describe later, these are critical in terms of keeping track of high-potential employees.

 Other organizational maintenance purposes served by performance management systems include assessing future training needs, evaluating performance achievements at the organizational level, and evaluating the effectiveness of HR interventions.
 For example, accurate data on employee performance can be used to evaluate whether employees perform at higher levels after participating in a training program.
-These activities aimed at assessing the effects of HR and other interventions on performance cannot be conducted effectively in the absence of a good performance management system.
+These activities cannot be conducted effectively in the absence of a good performance management system.